asbjornu/bitbear.org/music/legacy/_posts/1995-10-15-mortal-silence.md

   modarchive: 199726
 ---

-This horrible song is shamefully published for brevity and nothing else.
-I had forgotten that it even existed until I unearthed it among my old music archive on {% date '2023-01-23' %}.
+This horrible song is shamefully published for brevity and nothing else. <!--more-->
+I had forgotten that the song even existed until I unearthed it among my old music archive on {% date '2023-01-23' %}.

 I'm not exactly sure when "Mortal Silence" was made, so the date is a guess, but judging from its extremely poor quality and the fact that I was still calling